markdom/specification/1.0/markdom.md

 An *ordered Markdom list block* has a mandatory integer parameter `startIndex` and a sequence of *Markdom list items* named `items`.

 Valid values of the `startIndex` parameter are non-negative integers.
-The value of the `startIndex` parameter is the inidex of the first item in the `items` sequnece.
+The value of the `startIndex` parameter is the index of the first item in the `items` sequence.
 Following items in the `items` sequence have successive indices.

 The `items` sequence shouldn't be empty.

 ##### Paragraph Block {#domain-paragraphblock}

-A *Markdom pagargraph block* is a *markdom block* that represents a paragraph.
-Implementations that generate output that is displayed to humans should display the paragraph text as an appropriatly separated paragraph.
+A *Markdom paragraph block* is a *markdom block* that represents a paragraph.
+Implementations that generate output that is displayed to humans should display the paragraph text as an appropriately separated paragraph.

-A *Markdom pagargraph block* has a sequence of *Markdom contents* named `contents`.
+A *Markdom paragraph block* has a sequence of *Markdom contents* named `contents`.

-The `contents` sequnece shouldn't be empty.
+The `contents` sequence shouldn't be empty.

 ##### Quote Block {#domain-quoteblock}

 A *Markdom quote block* is a *Markdom block* that represents a quote.
 The quote contains further portions of the Markdom document.
-Implementations that generate output that is displayed to humans should emphasize (e.g. a vertical line, indentation, slanted font) the quote appropriatly.
+Implementations that generate output that is displayed to humans should emphasize (e.g. a vertical line, indentation, slanted font) the quote appropriately.

 An `QuoteBlock` has a sequence of *Markdom blocks* named `blocks`.